-“But dad, I’m not ambidextrous like you.”
+“Father.
+I’m not ambidextrous like you.”
 Kaidus notified his father of a large difference between them.

 “That’s perfectly fine.
 There are many practitioners of the Formless Blade Style who aren’t.
 Being ambidextrous just gives you a slight edge over the others.”

 “I see.
 Alright.”
 Kaidus affirmed with a bright grin, conveying his excitement.

 Troyle has been wanting to teach him swordplay for over three years now, but Adalina had been against it because of how young he was.
 From the look of things, it seems Troyle was able to persuade Adalina somehow.

 He could not hide behind his mother anymore, and his father would not allow him to refuse.
 Kaidus accepted his fate with a smile.

 “Great!
 We can start tomorrow.”
 Troyle was thrilled at the chance to bond further with his son.

 Adalina muffled a laughter, seeing how happy her husband looked.

 “Are you not going to Lord Varath’s tomorrow?”

 “The lord is waiting for words from Thurllton and there are a few preparations left, so I’ve asked for the next couple of days off.
 He also extended an invitation for the whole family to go visit.
 How about it?”